Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = 3.8.6 =
 - Added a new feature to ignore the "Only Allow Logged-in Users to Download" option on a per download item basis.
 - Added a new settings option to disable capturing of the "User Agent" value in the logs.
+- Added a new feature in the "Logs" menu to allow trimming of log entries.
+This option can be used to delete log entries older than 3 months for example.
 - Fixed a minor JavaScript issue.

 = 3.8.5 =